the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-data.md

 (rr-licensing-data)=
 # Data licenses

-Similar to a software licence, a data licence governs what someone else can do with data that you create or own and that you make accessible to others through, for example, a data repository.
+Similar to a software license, a data license governs what someone else can do with data that you create or own and that you make accessible to others through, for example, a data repository.
-Data licences vary based on different criteria, such as:
+Data licenses vary based on different criteria, such as:
 * Attribution to original owner
 * Permission to redistribute or modify original
-* Inclusion of the same licence with derivatives or redistributions
+* Inclusion of the same license with derivatives or redistributions

-As a result, accessibility to your data is affected by the data licence you choose. <br>
+As a result, accessibility to your data is affected by the data license you choose. <br>

-## Creative Commons Licences
+## Creative Commons Licenses

-Creative Commons or CC provides a number of licences that can be used with a wide variety of creations that might otherwise fall under copyright restrictions, including music, art, books and photographs.
+Creative Commons or CC provides a number of licenses that can be used with a wide variety of creations that might otherwise fall under copyright restrictions, including music, art, books and photographs.
-CC licences can also be used as data licences.
+CC licenses can also be used as data licenses.
-Its website includes a [summary page](https://creativecommons.org/about/cclicenses/) outlining all the available licences, explained with simple visual symbols.
+Its website includes a [summary page](https://creativecommons.org/about/cclicenses/) outlining all the available licenses, explained with simple visual symbols.

 ### Permission Levels

-The permission level provided by a Creative Commons data licence can be understood from its name, which is a combination of two-letter "permission marks".
+The permission level provided by a Creative Commons data license can be understood from its name, which is a combination of two-letter "permission marks".
 The only exception to this naming scheme is CC0, which will be introduced in the next section.

 <table>